- SCHOOL ORGANISATION

 • A medical diagnosis

-Early identification of SEND is fundamental.
-Through observation, assessment and thorough tracking of individual pupil progress, children who are not making expected progress (academic, social and emotional) will be highlighted and first strategies will be put in place to meet additional needs within Quality First Teaching and sometimes targeted intervention groups.
+Where concerns are raised and/or where children are not making expected progress (academic, social and emotional), first strategies will be put in place to meet additional needs within Quality First Teaching and sometimes targeted intervention groups.

 Where progress continues to be limited, despite differentiated learning opportunities, the class teacher (in liaison with additional teaching staff, parents/carers and SENCO) will look at a communication assessment or an emotions assessment to ascertain whether communication/emotional difficulties are presenting a barrier to learning.
 These findings will enable us to create a plan of support for your child and/or will trigger a specific assessment relating to the area that he/she is struggling with e.g. Literacy/Numeracy difficulties.
 The findings of any assessment will be shared with you and may prompt a ‘Cause for Concern’ form to refer your child to the SENCO for more personalised and/or specialist support.
-This may include: a more thorough assessment of need, one to one support with a Higher Level Teaching Assistant (HLTA) and/or referral to external agencies such as The Specialist Teaching Team or Speech and Language Therapy Service.
-In this case your child will receive a personalised Support Plan, tailored to your child’s strengths and needs, which will be shared with you and all of the teaching staff involved with the development of your child.
+This may include: a more thorough assessment of need, one to one support with a Higher Level Teaching Assistant (HLTA) and/or referral to external agencies such as The Inclusion and Intervention Team or Speech and Language Therapy Service.
+In this case your child will receive a personalised School Support Plan (Individual Education Plan), tailored to your child’s strengths and needs, which will be shared with you and all of the teaching staff involved with the development of your child.
 This plan will outline the support that your child will receive during quality first teaching, targeted intervention and personalised support.
 It will also suggest strategies and how you can help at home.
-It will be reviewed every six weeks and updated to reflect the changing needs and abilities of your child.
+It will be reviewed every term and updated to reflect the changing needs and abilities of your child.

 At St Monica’s we value the partnership that we have with parents/carers in fully developing the child that has been entrusted to us, therefore you should initially raise any concerns you have with your child’s class teacher.
 We have an ‘open door’ approach which allows parents and teachers to meet informally to discuss the children’s progress and needs.
 You can ask a teacher for time to discuss any concerns surrounding your child at the end of the learning day, when you collect your child from school.
 Furthermore parents/carers are welcome to go to the office to arrange an appointment to meet with their child’s class teacher at a more convenient time.